 To pay the least amount upfront, register it for one year.
 You can always renew for a longer term later.

 7. Buy an email domain and other add-ons.

 Your website building platform will likely include most of these features in its hosting plans — except for email.
-For example, with CMS Hub, you’ll get hosting, SSL certification, website building and design tools, and built-in security features.
-But you'll want to purchase a professional email address that matches your domain.
+For example, with CMS Hub, you get hosting, SSL certification, website building/design tools, and built-in security features.
+But, you'll want to buy a professional email address that matches your domain.
 This can help ensure your customers read your marketing emails instead of sending them straight to spam.

-Once you've added everything you need to your cart, you’re ready to proceed to billing.
-You’ll just need to fill in your payment and billing information to officially own your domain name.
+Once you've added everything you need to your cart, proceed to billing.
+Fill in your payment and billing information to officially own your domain name.

 9. Connect your domain to your hosting account.

-Purchasing and registering a domain name is an essential step in creating a website.
-A custom domain name can not only build trust with your audience — it can also strengthen your brand and drive traffic to your site.
+Purchasing and registering a domain name is essential to creating a website.
+A custom domain name can build trust with your audience and strengthen your brand and drive traffic to your site.
 The process is easy with the right platform.
-Look for one that offers the documentation and support you need to purchase and connect a domain with ease.
+Look for one that offers the documentation and support you need to purchase and easily connect a domain.

 This post was originally published in April 2020 and has been updated for comprehensiveness.